Last updated November, 2025

 Get Ready For a Sub-Tropical and Arid Climate

-Coming from Australia you are probably already used to a warm to arid climate depending on where you live.
-However, Dubai takes the hot weather to another level with extreme heats during summertime.
+Coming from Australia, you are probably already used to a warm to arid climate depending on where you live.
+However, Dubai takes the hot weather to another level during summertime.

 Everyone Speaks English

-Sometimes when relocating to another country like France, you must speak the country’s language before relocating.
-In the UAE it’s slightly different.
-Indeed, if you are moving to Dubai and Abu Dhabi, not knowing Arabic will not be an issue.
-Literally, everyone speaks English.
+Sometimes when relocating to another country, like France, you may need to speak the local language before moving.
+In the UAE, it’s slightly different.
+If you are moving to Dubai or Abu Dhabi, not knowing Arabic is usually not an issue, as English is widely spoken in business, education, and daily life.

 Middle Eastern Culture and Religion Are Difference